 Greenhouse gas emissions is considered to be an “externality”, from an economic perspective.
-For those who did not study economics in college or are not familiar with the “dismal science,” “externality” is a side effect, a market failure, which is not included in the classical economic system.
+For those who did not study economics in college or are not familiar with the “dismal science,” an “externality” is a side effect, a market failure, which is not included in the classical economic system.
 Most neoliberal and classical economists, such as Adam Smith and John Stuart Mill, in the 18th and 19th centuries, considered that Nature was something external to the society, and that humans were always superior beings who dominated nature and exploited its endless resources (at least that was the consensus at that time).
 In mainstream economics, nature has always been considered an entity apart from the economic system.

 The same concept described above, with the opposite impact, applies to greenhouse gas emissions.
 This is a negative externality, and Petrobrás’ behavior is a good example of how it works.

 The carbon credit trading system and market was conceived at Eco 92, in Rio de Janeiro, also known as the first “Conference of the Parties” — a global climate conference for all countries.
-At that time, all countries in the world came together to discuss climate change, and the environment.
+At that time, all countries in the world came together to discuss climate change and the environment.
 In 1997 the Kyoto Treaty was negotiated and signed, and a regulated market was implemented in 2005.

-The first, Carbon Taxes, are used in countries with a greater presence of the State in the economy and a greater culture of social democracy, such as Scandinavian countries and France.
+The first, Carbon Taxes, are used in countries with a greater State presence in the economy and a greater culture of social democracy, such as Scandinavian countries and France.
 Experts believe (and I agree) that the “carbon tax” is less efficient than the “cap and trade” market system, because the carbon price can get set too high or too low, as it is arbitrarily determined by the government or regulator.
-It can end up burdening the industries in an unnecessarily high manner and causing an excessively harmful economic impact.
+It can end up burdening industries in an unnecessarily high manner and causing an excessively harmful economic impact.
 There is also a risk that the price will be set at a very low level, and that it will not lead to an incentive high enough for companies to reduce their greenhouse gas emissions.

 We must remember that the distribution of these resources across the economy may also end up being arbitrary and political.
-The government can decide to spend this tax revenue on health, education, part of it can disappear via corruption — in short, this money can be distributed inefficiently, and it may not end up being used in developing new technologies or encouraging new ways of cleaner production, as in the case of “cap and trade” systems.
+The government can decide to spend this tax revenue on health, education, part of it can disappear via corruption — in short, this money can be distributed inefficiently, and it may not end up being used in developing new technologies or encouraging new ways of cleaner production, as in the case of the “cap and trade” system.